Call now for addiction support(877) 648-4288

 Alcoholic Fatty Liver Disease

 Alcoholic fatty liver disease is a buildup of fat in the liver cells due to an overconsumption of alcohol that the liver cannot process.
-About 90 to 100% of heavy drinkers have fatty livers, according to the American Liver Foundation.
+About 90 to 100% of heavy drinkers (15 drinks a week for men or 8 drinks a week for women) have fatty livers, according to the American Liver Foundation.
 People with fatty livers have up to a 10% chance of abusing alcohol to the point that they develop a prolonged illness that results in death.

 Alcoholic hepatitis (AH) is inflammation of the liver.
 Of long-time heavy drinkers, 35% will develop AH.
 Most patients are diagnosed with AH after 20 years of consuming 6 to 7 drinks per day (though some are diagnosed with it after only 10 years).
-All heavy drinkers don’t develop AH but some who drink moderately will develop it.
-However, due to the progression of liver damage, up to 40% of AH patients die within a month of diagnosis.
+Due to the progression of liver damage, up to 40% of AH patients die within a month of diagnosis.

 Symptoms of alcoholic hepatitis include:

 - Nausea and vomiting

 - Yellowing of the skin and whites of the eyes

 Fibrosis is an accumulation of proteins (like collagen) that leads to the hardening of tissues or organs.
 Fibrosis develops alongside alcoholic hepatitis.
 Mild to moderate forms may be reversible.
 However, prolonged fibrosis and hepatitis from the continuation of alcohol abuse can lead to liver cancer.

 Cirrhosis develops after the liver has been inflamed for a long period of time.
 Cirrhosis is characterized by scarring of the liver and impaired functioning which can be fatal.
 Cirrhosis is also irreversible, but further damage can be prevented by discontinuing alcohol consumption forever.